binaryphile/concorde/README.md

 -   get started writing a script with the familiar command-line interface

--   write reusable bash libraries
+-   write reusable bash libraries (naysaying curmudgeons be damned)

 -   do [test-driven development] on bash code